African American Initiative

 - Two Black psychologists who understand the hostile campus climate have been hired.

 - Recruitment & Yield: Admissions Equity & Inclusion training

-- A dedicated AAI/EOP Academic Counselor for the AAI Scholars is scheduled to start Fall 2020.
+- A dedicated AAI/EOP Academic Counselor for the AAI Scholars was hired Fall Semester 2020.

 For more information on the initiative please contact: